jomjohn/drill/_docs/sql-reference/sql-functions/060-functions-for-handling-nulls.md

----
-title: "Functions for Handling Nulls"
+# Functions for Handling Nulls
-date:
-parent: "SQL Functions"
----

 Drill supports the following functions for handling nulls: